cardillan/mimex/README.md

 1. Install JDK **17**.
 2. Run `gradlew jar` [1].
-3. The `mimexDesktop.jar` will be in the `build/libs` directory. **Only use this version for obtaining metaga on desktop.
-It will not work with Android.**
+3. The `mimexDesktop.jar` will be in the `build/libs` directory. **Only use this version for obtaining metadata on desktop.
+It will not work on Android.**

 ## Other notes